Q&A

 Why are about 90\% of the stars we observe on the main sequence?

-READ ALSO: What is the middle of selfish and selfless?
+READ ALSO: What is price of Teddy?

 Being on the main sequence means that the star is converting hydrogen to helium in the core.
 Since stars are made mostly of hydrogen, this process takes approximately 90\% of a star’s life.
 Thus it makes sense that the 90\% of the stars observed at some particular time would be undergoing this process.